BIOGRAPHY AND PHOTOS

 THE MANY MAIN EVENTS (Employment History)

-Writing under the name Richard Kerry Holtzin, Dr. Rich’s teeming résumé seems to condense many roles over a number of lifetimes, yet representing a single life span that began in the mid-1940s.
-Starting with active duty in the military after high school, he joined the Navy (1963––1969).
-After Communications School (radio, crypto, and teletype), he was assigned to an admiral’s staff, specializing in the classified métier of Anti-Submarine Warfare (ASW).
-Since 1970, he lived, worked, and played due west of the 100th Parallel, mainly hiking and backpacking throughout the Colorado Plateau Province (popularly known as “The Four Corners Region”) Investing many years in academics, he earned the Big 3 degrees with a focus on Eastern and Western Philosophy.
-For the most part, he eschewed the life of a professor, choosing, instead, employment as an outdoors educator, instructor, and guide (see following).
+RK’s teeming résumé seems to condense many roles over a number of lifetimes, yet representing a single life span that began in the mid-1940s.
+Starting with active duty in the military after high school graduation (1964), he joined the Navy (1963––1969).
+After Communications School (radio, crypto, and teletype), he was assigned to several admiral’s staffs, specializing in the classified métier of Anti-Submarine Warfare (ASW).
+Since 1970, he lived, worked, and traveled due west of the 100th Parallel, mainly hiking and backpacking throughout the Colorado Plateau Province (popularly known as “The Four Corners Region”) Investing many years in academics, he earned the Big 3 degrees with a focus on Eastern and Western Philosophy.
+For the most part, he eschewed the life of a professor, choosing, instead, employment as an outdoors educator, instructor, and backpacking guide.

-Apart from teaching geosciences, natural and human history, he taught wilderness and survival courses.
-To mention some of his many other interests, Dr. Rich taught guitar and music theory for some twenty-five years, including performances as a studio and stage musician; composed and recorded two soundtracks for the Grand Canyon and Yellowstone National Parks; was licensed as a high school Educational Assistant and Substitute Teacher (preferring math and science classes); obtained a commercial aviation license, flying a variety of aircraft; a freelance photographer; a GPS surveyor and topographical mapper for the U. S. Forest Service; a commercial boatman running rivers coursing through the canyon country carved by the Green and Colorado; a planetarium control room operator and cosmologist; a natural history museum docent; and employed by a couple of police departments, as well an Arizona sheriff’s department.
+Apart from teaching geosciences, natural, and human history mainly relative to the Colorado Plateau, he taught wilderness and survival courses.
+To mention some of his many other interests, he taught guitar and music theory for some twenty-five years, including myriad performances as a studio and stage musician.
+Additionally, he composed and recorded two soundtracks for the Grand Canyon and Yellowstone National Parks; validated as a High School Educational Assistant and Substitute Teacher (mainly, teaching math and science classes); obtained a commercial aviation license (VFR and IFR rated), flying a variety of aircraft; a freelance photographer; GPS surveyor and topographical mapper for the U. S. Forest Service; commercial boatman running rivers coursing through the canyon country carved by the Green and Colorado rivers; a planetarium control room operator and cosmologist; Natural History museum docent; and employed by two police departments, as well as an Arizona sheriff’s department.

-Given the praxis and allure of life (as he chose to exist and earn a living), Dr. Rich’s foremost credentials center on teaching via numerous employment opportunities.
-Since the 1990s, his professional reputation serving in the role of an interpretive outdoors guide was augmented when the Grand Canyon Field Institute hired him as a staff instructor (nearly twenty years––http://bit.ly/1D6YS1u).
-He was also employed in the same role when invited to teach at Northern Arizona University’s Road Scholar Program and Yavapai College’s Elderhostel Program (respectively, Flagstaff and Prescott).
+Given the praxis and allure of life, RK’s foremost credentials center on teaching via numerous employment opportunities.
+Since the 1990s, his professional reputation serving in the role of an interpretive outdoors guide was augmented when the Grand Canyon Field Institute hired him as a staff instructor (viz., nearly twenty-five years).
+He was also employed in the same educational role hired by the Northern Arizona University’s ROAD SCHOLAR PROGRAM, as well as Yavapai College’s Elderhostel Program (respectively, Flagstaff and Prescott).

-Additionally, Dr. Rich owned and operated an eco and cultural Southwest enterprise based on eco and cultural tourism.
-Fairly recently, he was appointed the Executive Director of a think tank in Albuquerque, New Mexico, the thrust of which centered on astronautics and aerospace.
+Additionally, RK owned and operated an eco and cultural Southwest enterprise.
+Fairly recently, he was the Executive Director of a think tank in Albuquerque, New Mexico, the thrust of which centered on astronautics and aerospace.
+Along with Joe Maness (a co-founder of their enterprise), he wrote and published math-lab oriented S.T.E.M.
+(Science, Technology, Engineering, & Mathematics) High School classroom projects (www.stemadventuresinouterspace.com).

-Since 2014, he authored and published numerous works (currently, forty books) and continues revising other manuscripts he plans to publish.
-In August 2018, he was, he came out of retirement and was hired as the Program Director for National Park Express (www.nationalparkexpress.com).
+Since 2014, RK authored and published numerous works (currently, over forty books) and continues revising numerous other manuscripts he plans to publish.
+In August 2018, temporarily he came out of retirement and was hired as the Program Director for National Park Express (www.nationalparkexpress.com).